 Wet AMD is more serious than dry AMD.
 It happens when abnormal blood vessels form underneath the macula, damaging the cells.
 Without treatment to stop new blood vessels forming, wet AMD can destroy the eyesight within days.

 AMD is painless and often has no symptoms.
-If you notice any deterioration with your eyesight, book an eye test as soon as possible.
+While there is no cure for AMD, if you notice any deterioration with your eyesight, book an eye test as soon as possible.